OleksiyMusiyezdov/OleksiyMusiyezdov/README.md

 As a Full-Stack JavaScript Developer I had been working in American product company (multinational team, Agile/Scrum) as well as in outsourcing company.
 I implemented different functionality related to e-commerce and CRM, integrations with external services, created webpage layouts and endpoints, database interactions and migrations, etc. My overall experience is about 5 years.

+Also I have 20+ years as a sociologist (researcher and university lecturer, have a Doctor's degree).
+My academic work gave me strong experience in data collection, interpretation, and analysis.
+My primary focus is on Software Development.
+At the same time, I do have knowledge of SQL, SPSS, some exposure to statistics, Python for data analysis, and Tableau.
+Combined with my academic background as a researcher, this could make me a good fit for data-related positions such as Data Analyst.

 My main tech stack is:

 **Programming languages:** JavaScript, TypeScript, SQL